10 Misconceptions and Truths About Botulinum Toxin A

 Rumour has it that long-term botulinum toxin use has backfired on certain celebrities who’ve stopped relying on it.
 The reality is that celebrities – just like regular people continue to age normally.
 Botulinum toxin is not a scapegoat for the passage of time.

-Misconception #8: Botulinum toxin travels to other areas.
+#8: Botulinum toxin travels to other areas

 Some fear that botulinum toxin will circulate around in the bloodstream and affect muscles in other areas of the body.
-If appropriate aftercare instructions are followed (you should avoid lying down or massaging the injected areas for several hours afterwards), botulinum toxin does not migrate or travel to adjacent areas.
+If appropriate aftercare instructions are followed (you should avoid lying down or massaging the injected areas for several hours afterward), botulinum toxin does not migrate or travel to adjacent areas.

-Misconception #9: Botulinum toxin is only used for cosmetic purposes.
+#9: Botulinum toxin is only used for cosmetic purposes.

 Botulinum toxin is so commonly associated with the medical aesthetics industry that its other uses are overshadowed.
 Botulinum toxin is used to treat muscle and neural dysfunctions, such as cervical dystonia, oesophageal achalasia, idiopathic and neurogenic detrusor over-activity, hyperhidrosis and even facial spasms.

-Misconception #10: Botulinum toxin injections are prohibitively expensive.
+#10: Botulinum toxin injections are prohibitively expensive.

 While it is true that botulinum toxin injections were expensive when they were first approved, they are now relatively affordable for most people.